Causes of Light Losses in Fiber Optics

 Material Loss

-The loss caused by the material and its impurities rather than by structural defects in fiber is called material loss also known as absorption loss some times.
+The loss caused by the material and its impurities rather than by structural defects in fiber is called material loss also known as absorption loss sometimes.

-The best example of the material loss is the absorption of light by material, due to light interacting with the molecular structure of the material.
+The best example of material loss is the absorption of light by material, due to light interacting with the molecular structure of the material.

 The loss due to the atomic structure of the material itself is relatively small.
-For example in germanium Silicon glass this loss is less than 0.1 dB/km with λ between 0.8 -> 1.6 µm. at λ ≅ 1.3µm, the loss is nearly zero.
+For example, in germanium Silicon glass this loss is less than 0.1 dB/km with λ between 0.8 -> 1.6 µm. at λ ≅ 1.3µm, the loss is nearly zero.

-The loss due to impurities can be reduced by better manufacturing process.
+The loss due to impurities can be reduced by a better manufacturing process.
 In improved fibers, the internal impurities are practically negligible.

 The largest loss is caused by OH-ions and these cannot be sufficiently reduced.
-Because the OH impurity causes loss for particular wave length bands, the worst loss (about 4 dB/km) occurs near λ = 1.4µm for an impurity concentration of 1ppm.
+Because the OH impurity causes loss for particular wavelength bands, the worst loss (about 4 dB/km) occurs near λ = 1.4µm for an impurity concentration of 1ppm.

 0.93 µm 1st one